 Why, if 14K is better than 18K, do pen makers insist on using nibs made of 18K or even 21K gold?
 Beginning with a centuries-old antifraud law in France, there are now laws in many countries that restrict what can, or cannot, be labeled as gold, and 18K is the break point.
 It is illegal in these countries to sell an object as gold if it is made with less gold than 18K.
 The result is that a higher gold content has unfortunately become associated with quality and, because gold is precious, with luxury.
 Manufacturers market it that way, and we’re stuck with inferior nibs that cost more than better ones would.

 During World War II, Esterbrook produced 8000-series Renew-Point nibs usina a palladium alloy, and Sheaffer began using various palladium silver alloys in the 1950s to save cost.
+Since about 2012, Visconti has been using a material that it calls 23K palladium for its nibs instead of gold.
+This designation is a misnomer, as karat measure is properly applied only to gold.
+Taken as Visconti intends it, however, “23K palladium” would contain 95% by weight of palladium (950 in the common European system) — and that is how I shall consider it here.
 In general, palladium nibs behave much like nibs made with gold.
-Palladium alloys are not quite as good as gold for flexible nibs, but their other characteristics can be adjusted by varying the proportions of the metals used.
-Palladium alloys also have good corrosion resistance; but palladium, like gold, is a precious metal.
+Palladium alloys are not as good as gold for flexible nibs, but their other characteristics can be adjusted by varying the proportions of the metals used.
+(The 23K palladium that Visconti uses produces a springy nib but not one that can be used as a flexible nib.)
+Palladium alloys also have good corrosion resistance; but palladium, like gold, is a precious metal (although not as expensive).
 And since palladium alloys look like polished steel, why waste the money?

 This brings us to steel.
 Steel fountain pen nibs, of course, aren’t made of ordinary steel.
 They’re stainless steel.
 It’s important to understand that stainless steel isn’t perfectly stainless.
 It just stains less.
 Different stainless steels vary in corrosion resistance, magnetic response, stiffness, and so on.